visiongaiatechnology/solarscaler/README.md

 [![VGT](https://img.shields.io/badge/VGT-VisionGaia_Technology-red?style=for-the-badge)](https://visiongaiatechnology.de)

-VisionGaia Technology entwickelt Security- und KI-Tooling auf Enterprise-Niveau — gebaut nach dem DIAMANT VGT SUPREME Standard.
+VisionGaia Technology builds enterprise-grade security and AI tooling — engineered to the DIAMANT VGT SUPREME standard.

-> *"In einer Welt des zentralisierten Tracking-Wahnsinns ist der SolarScaler ein autonomer Knotenpunkt der digitalen Freiheit."*
+> *"In a world of centralized tracking madness, SolarScaler is an autonomous node of digital freedom."*

 ---